kevin-tofu/FileRouter/README.md

 ## What this repository is going to resolve

-This library provides functions for routing files such as text and zip via FastAPI.
+This library provides functions for routing files such as text, images and zip via FastAPI.

 ## How to install